chiweitw/react-redux-todo/README.md

-# [WIP] Learning React/Redux/Typescript by doing a Todo App
+# Learning React/Redux/Typescript by doing a Todo App
+Todo App with following features:
+- Add todo
+- Delete todo
+- Toggle todo
+- Complete all todos
+- Uncomplete all todos
+- Delete all todos

 ## How to build project